ivanovaos/asthma-map.github.io/pages/af.md

 # Activity Flow

-The AsthmaMap Activity Flow layer consists of 16 cell-type-specific interconnected diagrams.
+The AsthmaMap Activity Flow layer consists of cell-type-specific interconnected diagrams.
 The diagrams are automatically assembled based on the AsthmaMap Cellular Interactions 1.1 and information from the MetaCore pathway database.
-MetaCore pathway maps were adjusted to ensure compatability for the merging pipeline and transformed into the SBGN Activity Flow format.
+MetaCore pathway maps were adjusted to ensure compatability for the pathway-merging pipeline and transformed into the SBGN Activity Flow format.

 <!--Row #1-->
 <table>